ikelaiah/free-pascal-cookbook/docs/docs/advanced/numlib.md

 always has `n` complex solutions, though they may not all be distinct.
 The datatype `complex` is described in the section on complex numbers.
 You can calculate the roots using the `roopol` function.

+!!!
+Note

+    The polynomial must be normalized, meaning the coefficient of the highest-degree term should be 1.

 ```pascal
 procedure roopol(var a: ArbFloat; n: ArbInt; var z: complex; var k, term: ArbInt);
 ```

 **Parameters**

 - **a**: An array containing the polynomial coefficients, ordered from highest to lowest degree.
-The polynomial must be normalized, meaning the coefficient of the highest-degree term should be 1.
+    - The polynomial must be normalized, meaning the coefficient of the highest-degree term should be 1.
 This coefficient is **not** included in the array, so the array must have at least `n` elements.
-Since only real polynomials are handled, the array elements should be of type `ArbFloat`.
+    - Since only real polynomials are handled, the array elements should be of type `ArbFloat`.
 Note: the data organization for this array is different from other polynomial routines in this library.

 - **n**: The degree of the polynomial.
 It must be a positive integer.